Megan Graham

 Research interests

+My research seeks to amplify marginalised histories of resistance in the modern world.
+My specialist interests are in histories of race, activism, and empowerment that emerged from settler colonial societies in the Twentieth Century.
 At present, my work explores Indigenous activism in Australia through the critically understudied lens of health by analysing the rise and operation of community-controlled Aboriginal Medical Services from the 1970s onward.
-I consider the radical ways activists and grassroot organisations in disparate local contexts renegotiated western understandings of health, confronted wide scale health inequity, and drove efforts for black self-determination.
-This work draws upon qualitative, quantitative and oral sources, and in doing so, presents a potent counter-narrative to the dominant history of black healthfulness in Australia, which is both devoid of agency and tainted with victimhood.
+I consider the radical ways activists and grassroot organisations in disparate local contexts renegotiated western understandings of health, confronted wide scale health inequity, and drove efforts for self-determination.
+This work draws upon qualitative, quantitative and oral sources, and in doing so, presents a potent counter-narrative to the dominant history of Indigenous healthfulness in Australia, which is both devoid of agency and tainted with victimhood.

 • Australian Historical Association

-• European Association for Studies of Australia
+• American Association for the History of Medicine

 • European Association for the History of Medicine and Health